Singapore to impose SAF levy from April 2026, with charges lower than forecast

-Singapore is the first in the world to impose a blanket levy on all flights departing the city, with the funds going towards bulk procurement of SAF.
+Singapore is the first in the world to impose a blanket levy on all departing flights, with the funds going towards bulk procurement of SAF.

-The levy will cover not just passenger flights but cargo, as well as business and general aviation flights.
-It will also increase in value according to the distance travelled and cabin class of travel, states CAAS.
+The levy will cover not just passenger services but also cargo, as well as business and general aviation flights.
+It will also increase according to the distance travelled and cabin class of travel, states CAAS.

-Business- and first-class passengers travelling within Southeast Asia will be charged S$4, with the levy going up to S$41.60 for travel to the USA.
+Business- and first-class passengers travelling within Southeast Asia will be charged S$4, with the levy rising to S$41.60 for travel to the USA.

 “We are also giving time for passengers to adjust to the SAF levy,” Han says.